DallogFheir/tabby-cat/README.md

 5. Restart Firefox.

-It will look lie this:
+It will look like this:

 ![colored tabs](./docs/color-indicators.png)